Siege of Temeşvar (1716): Siege

 The siege began on 31 August.
 Between 1 and 15 September, the armies prepared for the battle.
-3,000 people dug zigzag and parallel trenches alongside Palanca Mare.
+3,000 people dug zigzag and parallel trenches alongside the Great Palanka (the southern outwork).
 On 5 September, the first two batteries with nine cannons were installed and on 6 September there was another battery with five cannons whose fire covered the military works.
 On 8 September, the trenches almost reached the palisade and began the filling of the moat with fascines.
 To prevent this, on the night of 9 September, the Ottomans attacked the trenches with torches to ignite the fascines but they were repulsed because the torches indicated the target's position.
 On 10 September, the Schönborn Dragoon Regiment fought off another Ottoman attack.

 Beginning 16 September, the bombardment spread on the battlefield, growing in intensity as the cannons arrived and were installed.
 The first proposition to surrender was addressed on 17 September and was refused by the Ottomans.
-Between 20 September and 22 September the first breaches appeared in the walls and the wife and two sons of the beylerbey had been killed in their own house during the bombardment.
+Between 20 and 22 September, the first breaches appeared in the walls and the wife and two sons of the beylerbey had been killed in their own house during the bombardment.

-In the meantime, another army corps consisting of 14 cavalry squadrons, 4 infantry battalions, 3 companies of grenadiers and 2 regiments of cuirassiers fighting under the command of General Count Étienne de Stainville, the commander of the imperial troops arrived in Timișoara from Alba Iulia.
-At the time, Eugene of Savoy controlled 70 regiments; 32 of which were infantry (69 battalions), 10 dragoon regiments (60 squadrons), 22 cavalry regiments (134 squadrons) and 6 hussar regiments (31 squadrons).
+In the meantime, another army corps consisting of 14 cavalry squadrons, 4 infantry battalions, 3 companies of grenadiers and 2 regiments of cuirassiers fighting under the command of General Count Étienne de Stainville, the commander of the imperial troops, arrived at Timișoara from Weißenburg (Alba Iulia).
+At the time, Eugene of Savoy had 70 regiments under his command - 32 infantry (69 battalions), 10 dragoon (60 squadrons), 22 cavalry (134 squadrons) and 6 hussars (31 squadrons).

 On 25 September the bombardment from both sides was very intense.
 The following day, the Ottoman troops from Belgrade arrived; they attempted to supply the fortress and attacked three times from the south to break through the encirclement.
 Simultaneously, the defenders of the fortress attacked but the rescuing troops attacked before the agreed time and, with no help from inside the fortress, were pushed back.
 The attack from the fortress had also been repulsed because of the lack of organization, so the rescuing party was forced to turn back.

-On 30 September the counterguard was conquered at the cost of 455 deaths – of which 64 were officers – and 1,487 wounded, including 160 officers.
+On 30 September, the counterguard was conquered at the cost of 455 dead, 64 of which were officers, and 1,487 wounded including 160 officers.
 Between 1-10 October, new preparations were being made and cannons were being placed.
 On 11 October, a new, massive bombardment with the aim of destroying the fortifications began.
 The attack was carried out by 43 pieces of heavy artillery and continued throughout the night.